Vaping: What you need to know

 Many products deliver a phenomenal amount of nicotine.

-So we've seen an explosion in the use of these devices, in the different solutions that are used, and in the hundreds of ingredients and flavouring chemicals being added to the solutions.
+Health professionals have seen an explosion in the use of these devices –in the different solutions that are used and in the hundreds of ingredients and flavouring chemicals added.

 Who is using vaping devices?

-Almost half of vape users are youth or young adults.
+Almost half of vape users in Canada are youth or young adults.

-That’s because these products have been very aggressively marketed using social media techniques and the kind of messaging strategies that the tobacco industry used years ago to target young people.
+That’s because these products have been very aggressively marketed using social media techniques and sinister messaging strategies that the tobacco industry uses to target young people.

-The most recent figures indicate 20% of students in grades 7-12 are current vapers and 34% have tried it.
+The most recent figures reveal that 17% of students in grades 7-12 are current vapers and 29% have tried it.
 Another study found a 112% increase in the rate of youth vaping from 2017 to 2019.

 There is also emerging research to show that vaping can be a gateway to tobacco and cannabis use.

-Vaping companies say they only want adult smokers to use their products to quit smoking.
+Vaping companies claim they only want adult smokers to use their products to quit smoking.
 If that’s the case, they’ve done a terrible job with their marketing strategy.

 What do we know about the health impacts?

 It's going to be 20 or 30 years, perhaps, before we fully understand the implications of vaping.
-But we do know that vaping is linked to respiratory issues and increased blood pressure.
+The short-term impacts of vaping include damage to the function of blood vessels, along with increased blood pressure and heart rate.
+Many studies have found e-cigarette use to be associated with inflammation, oxidative stress, and haemodynamic imbalance, which are noted precursors of cardiovascular risk.
 And those who both vape and smoke are, it has been suggested, at higher risk for heart disease and stroke.

 Should adult smokers continue to have access to vaping?